September 8, 2023

 All the dry ingredients can go in at once (both flours and the ground up graham crackers) and then we’ll forgo the beater for a rubber spatula.

-Mix until you can’t spot any more dry bits of flour and then add the mini chocolate chips.
+Mix until you can’t spot any more dry bits of flour and then add the chocolate chips.

 Once those are folded in, you’ll cover the bowl and set it aside.
 Because this dough is made with whole wheat flour I like to give it about half an hour to hydrate.